Kenchim/sushi_around/README.md

 This app shows you sushi places around your location.

 Google maps gives you tons of options and information, but sometimes they confuse you.
-Even this app is based on Google maps, but a lot of choices and details are reduced by the system, which helps you to encounter your sushi place.
+Even this app is based on Google maps, but a lot of choices and details are reduced by this app settings, which leads you sushi place close to you.

 Sushi is around you.
 Let's open app and find yours.